Quick summary

-Pachter, propachter, charterer.
-It sounds a bit like a tongue-twister from the Middle Ages, yet these terms belong to contemporary law.
+Tenancy, tenant, tenant in common.
+Sounds a bit like a tongue-in-cheek origin from the Middle Ages, yet these terms belong to contemporary law.
 Pact has its roots in ancient Rome, but its basic essence remains the same today.

-A lease is very similar to a tenancy in some ways, but with one major difference.
+A lease is very similar to a tenancy, but with one major difference.
 A lease is created when the owner of a property, or the lessor, decides to let the property to the lessee for use and enjoyment in return for a rent.
-In this sentence, the word use is particularly important to distinguish a lease from a tenancy.
+The word use is particularly important in this sentence, as it distinguishes a lease from a tenancy.

 In a traditional lease, the landlord gives his tenant the property only for use – that is, the tenant can live there or perhaps run a business.
 On the other hand, in the case of a lease, the property can not only be used but also occupied – the lessee receives a product or financial gain from the property.
 A typical example is the lease of a field, where the lessee is then able to use the crops grown.
-Similarly, it is also possible to enter into a lease for a restaurant or a factory, where the lessee also receives a financial profit from the operation of these facilities.
+Similarly, a restaurant or factory can also be leased, where the lessee also receives a financial profit from the operation of these facilities.

 In order to constitute a lease, the products or money obtained from the property must be the first priority.
 This means that if you are renting a house with a garden with tomatoes growing in it, it cannot be a tenancy because the products in the form of tomatoes are secondary, the primary use of the house is for living.